From Static Designs to Dynamic Experiences

 Open Source Repository

-As an Apache 2.0 project, the success of A2UI relies on the community.
+As an Apache 2.0 project, A2UI's success depends on its community.
 Contributions are welcome in:

 TYPO3 Integration: A2UI in the Enterprise CMS

-The integration of A2UI into TYPO3 opens up new possibilities for intelligent, context-aware backend interfaces: editors receive dynamically generated forms based on the content type, AI assistants support SEO optimisation, and workflows adapt to the current task.
+Bringing A2UI to TYPO3 opens up new possibilities for intelligent, context-aware backend interfaces: editors get dynamically generated forms tailored to the content type, AI assistants support SEO optimisation, and workflows adapt to the task at hand.

 Vision: AI-Powered TYPO3 Workflows